knpuniversity/stripe/knpu/ep2-subscriptions/stripe-events-webhook.md

 *types* of events for the many things that can happen.

 In fact, switch over to Stripe's API docs.
-Event is so important that it's an *object* in their API: you can list and fetch them.
+Event is so important that it's an *object* in the API: you can list and fetch them.
 Click [Types of events](https://stripe.com/docs/api#event_types).
 Awesome!
-A big, giant, long list of all the different event types so you can figure out what an event means.
+A big, giant, long list of all the different event types so you can figure out what each event means.

 ## What Happens when we Can't Charge a User?

 Out of this list, there are just a few types that you'll need to worry about.
-The first is the event type that occurs when the customer's subscription is canceled because we can't charge their card for renewal.
+The first is the event type that occurs when the customer's subscription is canceled when Stripe can't charge their card for renewal.

-So, what *actually* happens when we can't charge a card?
+So, what *actually* happens when Stripe can't charge a card?
 Go back to the Stripe Dashboard and go to "Account Settings", and then "Subscriptions".
-This page is *really* important: it determines *exactly* what happens when a card can't be charged.
+This screen is *really*
+important: it determines *exactly* what happens when a card can't be charged.
 By default, Stripe will attempt to charge the card once, then try again 3, 5 and 7 days later.
-If we *still* can't charge the card, it will finally cancel the subscription.
-You can tweak the timing if you want, but the story is always this: Stripe tries to charge a few times, then cancels the subscription.
+If it *still* can't charge the card, it will finally cancel the subscription.
+You can tweak the timing, but the story is always this: Stripe tries to charge a few times, then eventually cancels the subscription.

 ## Hello Webhooks & requestb.in

 When this happens, we need Stripe to tell us that the subscription was canceled.
 And we'll do this via a webhook.
 It's pretty simple: we configure a webhook URL to our site in Stripe.
-Then, whenever certain event *types* happen, Stripe will send a request to that URL that contains the *event* object as JSON.
-So if Stripe sent us a webhook whenever a subscription were canceled, we would be in business!
+Then, whenever certain event *types* happen, Stripe will send a request to our URL that contains the *event* object as JSON.
+So if Stripe sent us a webhook whenever a subscription was canceled, we would be in business!

-A really nice way to test out webhook is by using a site called http://requestb.in.
+A really nice way to test out webhooks is by using a site called http://requestb.in.
 Click "Create a RequestBin".
 Ok, real simple: this page will record and display any requests made to this temporary URL.

 Back on our dashboard, add a webhook and paste the URL.
-Put it in test mode, so that we receive only receive events from the "test" environment.
+Put it in test mode, so that we only receive events from the "test" environment.
 Next, click "Select events".
 Instead of receiving *all* events types, let's just choose the few we want.
 For now, that's just `customer.subscription.deleted`.

 Yep, this is the event that happens when a subscription is cancelled, for any reason, including when a user's card couldn't be charged.

 Create that webhook!
 Ok, let's see what a test webhook looks like.
 Click "Send test webhook" and change the event to `customer.subscription.deleted`.
-Ok, send that webhook!
+Now, send that webhook!

-Now, refresh the RequestBin page.
+Refresh the RequestBin page.
 So cool!
 This shows us the raw JSON request body that was just sent to us.
 These events are just objects in Stripe's API, like Customer, Subscription or anything else.
 But if you configure a webhook, then Stripe will send that event to *us*, instead of us needing to fetch it from them.

-Here's our next goal: setup a route and controller on our site that's capable of handling webhooks and doing different things in our system when different events happen.
+Here's the next goal: setup a route and controller on our site that's capable of handling webhooks and doing different things in our system when different events types happen.